NikhilMukraj/spiking-neural-networks/README.md

 - Can also implement version that either adds neurotransmitter current or adds the current to stimulus

 - Eventually remove old neurotransmitter system and replace it with new one
+  - Neurotransmitter concentration should be calculated as average voltage of presynaptic neurons
 - Eventually remove existing genetic algorithm fit for matching an EEG signal and replace it with R-STDP one or at least genetic algorithm that changes weights rather that input equation
 - **Eventually remove input equation system**